scipion-em/docs/release-3.0.0/_sources/docs/user/tutorials/modelBuilding/121-submissionResults.rst.txt

   favorable interaction distances.
-Unfavourable contacts or severe clashes, in which atoms are too close together, although discarded by default in the final list of ‘contacts’’, may also be shown by using appropriate advanced parameters, as you can see in Appendix :ref:`Contacts <app:chimeraContactsProtocol>`.
+Unfavourable contacts or severe clashes, in which atoms are too close together, although discarded by default in the final list of ‘contacts’’, may also be shown by using appropriate advanced parameters, as you can see in Appendix :ref:`CHIMERAX Contacts <app:chimeraContactsProtocol>`.

 | As an example, in this tutorial we are going to learn how to get atom
   contacts of human haemoglobin *metHgb* atomic structure *5NI1*,